talal/ilm/template/main.typ

   ],
   preface: [#align(center + bottom, text(0.85em)[
     #sym.copyright 2024 Wikipedia \
-    The text of these notes has been mostly borrowed from Wikipedia\
+    The text of this document has been mostly borrowed from Wikipedia\
     which is available under a Creative Commons Attribution-ShareAlike License 4.0.

     For license details, see https://creativecommons.org/licenses/by-sa/4.0/.

-    Find the template for these notes at https://typst.app/universe/template/ilm/ \
+    Find the template for this document at https://typst.app/universe/template/ilm/ \
     Suggestions and critique are welcome at https://github.com/talal/ilm/ ])],
   bibliography: bibliography("refs.bib"),